sp4ghet/ndi-rs/README.md

 # ndi-rs

-NewTek NDI bindings for rust.
+NewTek NDI® bindings for rust.

 very WIP (as of 7/7/2021) and I have no idea what I'm doing.